 Also, the process of removing the hard drives from the computer, taking off the hard drive’s housing, degaussing and placing the hard drive back into the computer, and testing to ensure it still operates and no longer contains its original data, makes this option cost ineffective.
 This method should also be done only by qualified personnel.
 To make matters worse, degaussing still cannot guarantee that your data is destroyed.
 Unlike deleting or formatting, degaussing does actually alter every part of the hard drive platter.
 But how is it possible that it doesn’t actually destroy all the data?

-Every hard drive stores data in a series of 1’s and 0’s.
-To make things clear, envision each of these 1’s and 0’s being represented on the hard drive by millions of tiny little “compass needles”.
+Every hard drive stores data in a series of ones and zeroes.
+To make things clear, envision each of these ones and zeros being represented on the hard drive by millions of tiny little “compass needles”.
 If the majority of the little needles in a given area have their north pole pointed upwards then the value is read by the drive as 1.
 If the majority of the needles north poles are pointing downwards, then the value is 0.
 Herein lies the problem with degaussing.
 Not all of the little compass needles may follow, enough change so that the sector can be successfully read but enough remain in their old positions that with very sensitive equipment one can obtain this old file data.

 By this point you are probably a little alarmed, perhaps even a tad paranoid.
 What exactly is the proper solution for making sure your data is completely destroyed?
 Thankfully, we have a solution that is both cost effective and guaranteed to destroy your data.